mattsteen14/reddit-client/README.md

 - Write end-to-end tests for the application

-### Future Work

-- Feature a log in button to allow users the ability to log into their reddit account

-- Add share button to posts

-- Create a hidden drop down menu column to filter data

-- Make the subreddits aside column appear when clicked

 ### Project Design

 As you can see from the wireframe below, I wanted to keep the design simple and minimal.
 There will be header section with the reddit logo and a span of 'Reddit' to be the same colour(TBD) on the left, a search bar in the middle then a log in button on the far right.